 With an SSAS, you can lend up to 50% of your pension value to your own business for property investment purposes, creating a powerful funding mechanism most investors never discover.

 From our experience working with landlords across Liverpool and the North West, we know that every percentage point matters.
+Strategic planning, legal structuring, and timing your purchases could now be more important than ever.

 The 3% stamp duty surcharge on additional properties remains, but the new 7% band for mid-range properties could increase your tax bill.

-If you’re considering expanding your portfolio, acting after the changes could prove costly.
+Need help navigating these changes?
 Explore our investor services and speak to an expert to find smart ways to structure your purchases and minimise tax liabilities.

 Read our blog on the best place to buy property in 2025 to explore cost-effective opportunities.